 The GRM gives you the ability to quickly compare two similar properties, which may be different sizes, in different locations, or have varying characteristics warranting further quantification using other, more precise, comparison methods.
 As such it is an excellent way to save time searching for investment properties; instead of digging into the financials of every single property a sponsor comes across, they can find the Gross Rent Multiplier quickly and efficiently and make quick decisions on whether to look closer or to pass.

 Remember that time is a sponsor’s most valuable asset- there is no way to get more of it- so every second saved in a search is another spent drilling down on properties more worthy of further examination.

 Pros of GRM

-- Ability to quickly compare multiple properties, in different locations with different characteristics.
+- The ability to quickly compare multiple properties, in different locations with similar characteristics;

-- Useful initial screening tool when looking at large numbers of opportunities.
+- A useful initial screening tool for those who are looking at dozens, if not hundreds, of investment opportunities.

 Cons of GRM

-- Gross Rent Multiplier fails to consider operating expenses.
-This means that added costs like repairs are not accounted for in the calculation, which can make a property seem more valuable than it actually is.
+- It fails to consider operating expenses.
+This means that added costs like general repairs and maintenance are not accounted for in the calculation, which can make a property seem more valuable than it actually is.

 - Similarly the GRM does not account for vacancy rates, or property taxes and insurance.

 - Often erroneously understood to measure the time it would take to pay off a building.